-In accordance with the Manual, all the members of the Board attended at least fifty percent of the Board meetings held in 2015.
-A total of seven meetings were held by the Board in 2015.
+In accordance with the Manual, all the members of the Board attended at least eighty-six percent (86%) of the Board meetings held in 2016.
+A total of seven (7) meetings were held by the Board in 2016.
 These are as follows:

-As an Executive Director, Mr. Gerardo C. Ablaza, Jr. was not a party to the meeting of the Non-Executive Directors.
+As the only Executive Director, the President and CEO of the Company is never a party to the meeting of the Non-Executive Directors.